 Policy implementation and system registration

-NESA publishes the registration requirements in section 4 of the Registration Process for the NSW Government Schooling System Manual.
-Those requirements are reviewed annually.
+The registration requirements are outlined in section 4 of NESA's Registration Process for the NSW Government Schooling System Manual (the Manual).

 While the registration process applies to the NSW public schooling system as a whole, and not individual schools, each public school contributes to system registration.

 All schools have an important role in the registration process by meeting NESA's minimum requirements and through their ongoing compliance with relevant department policies, procedures and processes, including those related to registration requirements.

 In particular, schools should: